Present additional information

 • Select the pop-up element and determine what it should do when the button is toggled.
 Select the “show” option.

 When the viewer starts the video, the pop-up message is hidden.
 After clicking the button, the pop-up element is shown.
-However, clicking the button again won’t hide the pop-up message yet.
-To be able to hide it with a button click:
+However, clicking the button again will not hide the pop-up message yet.
+To also hide the pop-up with a button click:

 3.0 | Hover messages (tooltip)

-Another way to provide extra information in our video is by displaying a message (tooltip) as soon as the cursor hovers over an element.
-We can use this message, for example, to inform the viewer what happens when they click a button.
+Another way to provide extra information in your video is by displaying a message (tooltip) as soon as the cursor hovers over an element.
+You can use this message, for example, to inform the viewer what happens when they click a button.

 Adding a hover message is similar to adding a pop-up message.
 However, instead of using the two OnClickToggle actions from the previous section, the OnMouse actions are used.